Smartiepants109/startup/README.md

 yeah. i worked way too long on them.
 note: git commits only represent when I was reasonably thinking that it would work. it almost never did.
+Your frontend calls your service endpoints - yes ( didn't see that on the bottom there, so seperate commit to add me saying "yes")

 ## JS